andrewletten/rescomp/README.md

-for: i) two consumers with type II functional responses on a single logistically growing resources; and ii) two consumers with type III functional responses with pulsed resources and time dependent consumptions parameters.
+for: i) two consumers with type II functional responses on a single logistically growing resources; and ii) two consumers with type III functional responses with pulsed resources and time dependent consumption parameters.
 A wide range of other examples can be found in the package vignette.

 ### Example 1